The FACC

 requires agreement of 75% at committee members to take any action so effectively, the airport controls the FACC.
 But it is a lot worse than that.
 There are many breaches of the guidelines such as:

-• Aircraft noise is by far the largest issue raised by the public yet FAL and the FACC have repeatedly refused to discuss noise issues or establish a noise sub-committee.
-Only in September 2023 are they considering this, after the PIR and they are not involving FNG.
+Aircraft noise is by far the largest issue raised by the public yet FAL and the FACC have repeatedly refused to discuss noise issues and refused to provide noise monitoring equipment to the public, despite it being a planning condition to do so

 The issues with airports’ consultative committees are widespread and the AEF raised these with the CAA.
 The CAA has since carried out a consultation with airports, that groups like AEF and FNG were not allowed to contribute to, and has concluded there are no issues.
 If the concerns of the public are not discussed by airports, and if consultative committees do not perform the role they are supposed to, it is hardly surprising that the public will take action such as raising complaints, involving their MPs and demonstrating.
-FNG has raised these issues with the FACC and with the DfT.
+FNG has raised these issues with the FACC and with the DfT but there has been no response.
+The United Nations' Special Rapporteur (Aarhus Convention) has taken statements regarding the targeting of individuals by the airport.